 - If the annotation file includes macromolecular complexes as the subject of the annotation, no corresponding entry is required for the gp2protein file.
 Only gene or gene product mappings should be included.

-- Groups must regularly update their gp2protein or gp2rna files (e.g. in response to UniProtKB's feedback on inclusion of obsolete/secondary UniProtKB accessions in a group's gp2protein, or obsoletion of NCBI identifiers).
+- Groups must regularly update their gp2protein or gp2rna files (i.e. in response to UniProtKB's feedback on inclusion of obsolete or secondary UniProtKB accessions in a group's gp2protein, or in the case NCBI identifiers are made obsolete).
 For groups who provide authoritative files for a species, or who are funded by the GO NIH grant, please consult the description of GO annotation activities by central GO Consortium members.